 - Situations will change in the future so it is advisable to review the amount after every 2 years approximately.

 Where to keep the Emergency Fund?

 The emergency fund has to be in liquid and easily accessible.
-You may keep at least 10%-15% as cash at home in proper secured almirahs or vaults.
+You may keep at least 10%-15% as cash at home in properly secured almirahs or vaults.
 Do not keep much as this will invite burglary.
-The rest can be put in Banks savings account with FD sweep facility and ATM cards.
+The rest can be put in Banks savings account with an FD sweep facility and ATM cards.
 Around 40-50% can also be invested in money market mutual funds.
 But in case you invest in mutual funds you should be aware of the process to withdraw.